eflautt/ga-data-science/final-projects/05-presentation/readme.md

 * Summarize the work you've completed from earlier deliverables into a clean, deck-based presentation
 * Review next steps with the audience in a deployment scenario: how do you take this project beyond the scope of this course?

----

-#### Necessary Deliverables

-A 10 to 20 slide deck that reviews:
+This includes a presentation that reviews:

 * Your project's background, problem and hypothesis
 * the datasets you used and a brief description of them